 - Competing for friends, grades or in sports

-- Taking out their frustration on objects, pets or other people.
+- Taking out frustrations on objects pets or other people

-A common cause of sibling rivalry is a new baby in the family.
-Other children may show these signs:
+Reaction to a New BabyAnother common cause of sibling rivalry is a new baby in the family.
+When the baby comes home, other children may:

-- Asking for the baby to go back in mother's tummy or back to the hospital.
+- Ask for the baby to go back to where they came from

-- Demanding more attention when the parent is with the baby.
+- Demand more attention when the parent is with the baby

-- Remind each child often that he or she is loved.
-Let your children know you respect all their feelings - even the angry thoughts.
+- Remind each child often that they are loved.
+Let your children know you respect all their feelings, even the angry ones.

 - Involve your children in getting ready for the new baby to come home.

-- Tell older children early about your pregnancy to give them more time to prepare.
+- Tell older children early that you are bringing a new baby into the home.
+This gives them more time to prepare.

 - If an older child has to move to a new room, make the move early.

-- Let the older child "help" with baby's care and be sure to give lots of praise.
-But never leave the baby alone with a toddler.
+- Let the older child help with baby's care and be sure to give lots of praise.
+However, NEVER leave the baby alone with a toddler.

-- If possible, space your children 2 to 3 years apart.
+- If possible, have your children 2 to 3 years apart.